rorosaurus/esp32-hub75-driver/HARDWARE.md

 # Hardware
-This page contains additional hardware you need or might want to pair with my PCB.
+This page acts as a BOM (bill of materials); it contains additional hardware you need or might want to pair with my PCB.

 ## Included in your Tindie purchase
 When you buy my board on Tindie, I will include these items.
 Store links are just in case you need more!